Fake Pay Stubs: A Guide to Protecting Your Rental Community

 Messy, blurry, and smeared text are indications a prospective tenant is falsifying pay stubs.
 You might notice the data doesn't line up neatly or the information is only half-printed.
 The printing may also look blurry or have odd or mismatched fonts.

 Use your gut.
-Pay stubs with information that looks off are likely fake pay stubs, and will require further investigation.
+Pay stubs with information that looks off are likely not real pay stubs, and will require further pay stub verification.

 How to Verify Pay Stubs